michlimlim/michellelim.org/content/_index.md

 Hi!
 I'm Michelle Lim.
 I am working on a new venture.

 Previously, I was the second employee at [Warp](https://www.warp.dev), a Sequoia-backed Series B company reimagining the terminal for developers.
-I initially joined as their first software engineer and built our public beta product.
-Then, I led Product and Growth, growing our user base to hundreds of thousands of users.
+I initially joined as their first software engineer and built the public beta product.
+Then, I led Product and Growth, growing their user base to hundreds of thousands of users.
 More on the transition [here](writing/my-journey-to-growth-lead).

 I also [invest in and advise early-stage startups](/investments).
 I advise startups on their [growth and data stack](https://twitter.com/michlimlim/status/1669467589888684038?s=20), growth strategy, and product/GTM hiring.
 If you're looking for an advisor, feel free to reach out!